What is Alarm Rationalization?

-Alarm rationalization service collects and analyzes alarm as well as event during the operation to identify the rout causes of individual alarms and works out the solution.
-It also offers EEMUA#191-based Alarm System Design service and assists periodical review for continuous improvement activities.
+Alarm rationalization service collects and analyzes alarms as well as events during the operation to identify the root causes of individual alarms and works out the solution.
+It also offers EEMUA#191-based Alarm System Design service and assists in periodical review for continuous improvement activities.

 Key areas for Operational Excellence Transformation